Richard Challoner: Final years

 For some years Challoner and the London Catholic priests were continually harassed in this way.
-Finally the harassment was remedied by the Catholic Relief Act of 1778, by which priests were no longer liable to imprisonment for life.
+Finally the harassment was remedied by the Catholic Relief Act 1778, by which priests were no longer liable to imprisonment for life.
 This concession speedily aroused religious dispute, and two years later the Gordon Riots broke out with rioters attacking any London building that was associated with Catholicism or owned by Catholics.
 From his hiding-place the bishop, now nearly ninety years of age, could hear the mob, who were searching for him with the intention of dragging him through the streets.
 They failed to find his refuge, and on the following day he escaped to Finchley, where he remained till the London riots came to an end.

 The aged Challoner never fully recovered from the shock of the riots.
 Six months later he was seized with paralysis, and died on 12 January 1781, aged 89.
 He was buried at Milton, Berkshire (present-day Oxfordshire) in the family vault of his friend Bryant Barrett in the Church of England parish church.
 In 1946 the body was reinterred in Westminster Cathedral.

 Legacy

-There are a number of schools named after Challoner; in Shortlands near Bromley, at Basingstoke and Richard Challoner School in New Malden Kingston, among others.
+There are a number of schools named after Challoner; Bishop Challoner Catholic College in Kings Heath, Birmingham, in Shortlands near Bromley, at Basingstoke and Richard Challoner School in New Malden Kingston, among others.
 In addition, the oldest post-Reformation Catholic school in England, St Edmund's College, Ware, a former seminary, in Hertfordshire (which Challoner himself helped to re-establish from Douay, France to its present site), named one of their five houses after him.
 The colour associated with the house is Royal Blue.
 The house is one of the original houses in the school when the house system was established in 1922.

 The Bishop Challoner Catholic Collegiate School in Stepney was founded by the Sisters of Mercy for him.

 Challoner Choir of Westminster Cathedral is named after him.

+The Challoner Club, founded originally in 1949 and refounded in 2025, is named after him.